FA

 Eviction Trial Representation

-• Prepping you and witnesses for direct & cross-examination
+• Preparing relevant witnesses for direct & cross-examination at trial

 • Presenting your case to the judge